 - 02 recent color photographs with a white background but no cap or sunglasses (size 2 X 2 inch).
 The applicant’s ear must be visible in their image.

 Please keep in mind that the photo should not be older than 03 months and should not have been used in any previous visa applications.

 - Birth certificate / NID copy of children (if travel with family)

 - Copy of a marriage certificate or a divorce certificate (as per religion).
 For widows, a copy of the death certificate is necessary.

 Please note: If applicant apply with family but his/ her name is not mentioned in the spouse’s passport or vice versa then marriage certificate copy is mandatory.

-For Business Person: Trade license (renewal) and company’s letterhead pad (2 blank pages) require for proprietorship, partnership and limited company.
+For Business Person: For proprietorships, partnerships, and limited companies, a trade license (renewal) and a company’s letterhead pad (02 blank pages) are necessary.

 - Additional documents for partnership: Business agreement/deed copy.

-- Additional documents for limited company: Memorandum of article, certificate of incorporation, form 12 (For limited company), VAT, IRC and Membership certificate (If any).
+- Additional documents for limited company: Memorandum of Organization, Certificate of Incorporation, Form 12 (For Limited Companies), VAT, IRC, and Membership Certificate (If any).

-For Student: Student ID copy, original school leave letter/ permission of absence mentioned full address, telephone number, name and function of the person granting permission.
-If school trips then the purpose, the duration and the destination must be mentioned in the letter of the school.
+For Student: Student ID copy, original school leave letter/ permission of absence mentioned full address, telephone number, name, and function of the person granting permission.
+If it is a school trip, the purpose, the duration, and the destination must be mentioned in the school’s letter.